Ashish-j-shetty/docker-fullstack/readme.md

 - to stop all containers and network `docker-compose down` to delete volumes too use `-v` bcs bydefault the volumes are not deleted.

 to force images to rebuild on we need to run add `docker-compose -build` command.

+### Local setup from Docker

+here we see how to have a project running from docker without having node or any other tools in local

+To achive this :

+- add yet another docker file in teh root next to docker file
+- then run `docker compose run --rm npm init` || any other npm command ( I am using npm it can be yarn pnpm or anything)